Applies from Fri 9 Oct 2020, 4.14pm to Thu 31 Dec 2020, 4.15pm. Last reviewed: Fri 13 Nov 2020, 2.24pm.

-Other planned events: 1080 aerial pest control program
+Other planned events: 1080 wild dog ground baiting program

-NSW National Parks and Wildlife Service (NPWS) is conducting 2 aerial baiting programs using meat baits containing 1080 (sodium fluoroacetate) poison for the control of wild dogs.
-The programs will start on or shortly after Wednesday 27 May 2020, and will conclude on Friday 31 July 2020.
-The baiting will take place in the following parks, reserves and state conservation areas:
+NSW National Parks and Wildlife Service (NPWS) will be conducting a baiting program using fresh meat, manufactured baits and CPE’s containing 1080 (sodium fluoroacetate) poison for the control of wild dogs.
+The program will be ongoing and continuous from Friday 9 October 2020 to Thursday 31 December 2020.
+The baited parks and reserves include:

 - Budawang National Park

 Domestic pets are not permitted in NSW national parks and reserves.
-Pets and working dogs may be affected (1080 is lethal to cats and dogs).
-Pets and working dogs in the vicinity must be restrained or muzzled and must not enter the baiting location.
-In the event of accidental poisoning, seek immediate veterinary assistance.
+1080 is lethal to cats and dogs.
+Pets and working dogs must be restrained or muzzled in the vicinity and must not enter the baiting location.
+In the event of accidental poisoning seek immediate veterinary assistance.

-For further information please call NPWS Merimbula office on 02 6495 5000.
+For further information please call the NPWS Shoalhaven area office on 02 4428 6300.